tgardner18/astro-saas-cms-demo/README.md

 #### Site Settings
 Note: the Site Settings component currently allows you to update the site logo and footer tagline.
 Additional features coming soon.

-1. Create a new Shared Block of type "Site Settings"
+1. Create a new Shared Block of type "Site Settings".
+If using the existing content pack, a Site Settings block is included in the "For This Page" for the imported homepage.

    *Note: my preference is to put it in the "For This Page" for the homepage, but you can create/save it anywhere you want*